twidi/streamdeckfs/README.md

 ### Option "detach"

-By default, all scripts/programs executed by a StreamDeck event are "tied" to the `streamdeckify` process.
+By default, all commands executed by a StreamDeck event are "tied" to the `streamdeckify` process.
 And they are stopped, if still running, when the key stops being displayed for `ON_START` events, or, for others, when `streamdeckify` ends.

 It's common to want to run an external program that should stay open even if the `streamdeckify` ends.
 The `detach` flag is here for that.